This post is sponsored by Silk.

 CHOCOLATE CHIA PUDDING

 - 2 cups Silk Protein & Nutmilk

 - 1/4 cup + 2 tablespoons chia seeds

 - 1/4 – 1/3 cup pure maple syrup

 - pinch of mineral salt

-In a medium sized mixing bowl, combine the milk, chia seeds, cocoa powder, vanilla and salt, whisk until blended.
+In a medium sized mixing bowl, combine the milk, chia seeds, cocoa powder, maple syrup, vanilla and salt, whisk until blended.
 Be patient, it will take a good minute or so to blend in the cocoa powder.
 Cover and place in the fridge to chill.
 Give a good stir after 30 minutes, cover again and continue to chill.
 Pudding should be thickened and ready to serve within 4 hours, and will be at it thickest after 8 – 10 hours.